bismuthfoundation/hypernode/doc/Notes.perso.md

 DONE Invalid reg if ip is not an ip / bis address / pos address DONE close with error if windows: already an error message if not Posix.
-DONE add a config.txt to override the config.py param
+DONE add a config.txt to override the config.py param DONE hn_client, status: do not freeze but timeout after a few secs.